CellStratAI/cellstrat-hub-docs/docs/Guides/graph.md

 ## Relational GCN

-Knowledge graphs have triplets in the form of subject, relation and the object.
-Thus, we need to consider the edges for the relations
+Knowledge graphs have triplets in the form of _subject_, _relation_ and the _object_.
+Thus, we need to consider the edges for the relations.

 Example: